mertemba/kwin-effect-luminvert/README.md

 ## Compatibility

-This has been tested on KWin 6.1.5.
+This has been tested on Plasma 6 with KWin 6.1.5 (it could probably be backported to Plasma 5).
+It is compatible with other effects such as wobbly windows.

-It still works when HDR is enabled, however the colors get distorted.
+It still works when HDR is enabled, however the colors get distorted sometimes.

 ## License